annamariafloriano/RickettsiellaComparative/README.md

 STEP 6: Phylogenetic inferences.
 Phylogenomics: see 0_commands_phylogenomics.txt.
 16S rRNA-based phylogeny: see 0_commands_16S.txt.
-The obtained tree was opened in iTol to collapse tree branches not closely related to the target Rickettsiella strains, font and font size
+The obtained tree was opened in iTol to collapse tree branches not closely related to the target Rickettsiella strains, names were adjusted and font and font size were also modified.
 Thiamine phylogenies: see 0_comm_thiamine.txt.

 STEP 7: Intersections of orthologs plots.